 Each state shall be entitled to only one vote, as determined by the administrators of its agency(s) who qualify as regular members.
-The President may be the voting member for the President’s state.

 A majority vote of the member states casting ballots shall be required for the adoption of positions and the transaction of all other business affecting the Association.

 In the event of a tie, the matter shall be put to a second vote after a period of additional discussion.
 In the event of a second tie, the matter shall be considered as not carried.

 Voting may be in person (or virtually, if determined by the Board in Section 2) or by a written proxy signed by the member or such member's duly authorized attorney-in-fact.
 Written proxies must be received by the Secretary no less than two (2) hours prior to the start of the business session.
 If the Secretary is unable to attend, the Board shall select another individual to serve as Secretary for purposes of this section.
 Proxies shall be publicly reviewed prior to the start of the meeting.
 Oral proxies shall not be accepted.
 A proxy shall be valid for the business session for which it is received.

 Board of Directors